course-details-portlet

 Further on evaluation

-The final grade is based on an overall evaluation of the portfolio, which consists of a number of works delivered through the semester.
-The portfolio contains assignments that are carried out, digitally documented and submitted during the term.
+The final grade is based on an overall evaluation of the portfolio, which consists of work that is carried out, documented and digitally submitted during the term.
 Both individual and team assignments may be given.
 Assignments are designed to help students achieve specific course learning outcomes, and formative feedback is given during the period of the portfolio.
-If the grade for the portfolio is set to F (fail), there is no re-sit exam, and the course must be re-taken.
+Compulsory assignments: A selection of learning activities must be approved.
+The re-sit exam is an oral exam in August.

 Specific conditions